Parliamentary.ai

 Overview

 This bill aims to improve access to medical cannabis in England.
-It proposes creating a register of General Practitioners (GPs) who can prescribe cannabis, establishing a commission to review cannabis-based medicines, and ultimately making it easier for patients to obtain cannabis-based medicinal products through the National Health Service (NHS).
+It proposes creating a register of GPs allowed to prescribe cannabis and establishes a commission to review the current system and recommend improvements to access.

 Description